-In April 2014, the FASB issued ASU 2014-08, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity," ("ASU 2014-08").
+In April 2014, Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") 2014-08, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity," ("ASU 2014-08").
 Under ASU 2014-08, only disposals representing a strategic shift in operations that have a major effect on the Company's operations and financial results should be presented as discontinued operations.
 Additionally, ASU 2014-08 requires expanded disclosures about discontinued operations that will provide financial statement users with more information about the assets, liabilities, income, and expenses of discontinued operations.
 The amendments in ASU 2014-08 are effective for fiscal years, and interim periods within those years, beginning after December 15, 2014.
 However, ASU 2014-08 should not be applied to a component that is classified as held for sale before the effective date even if the component is disposed of after the effective date.
 Early adoption is permitted, but only for disposals (or classifications as held for sale) that have not been reported in financial statements previously issued.
 The effects of ASU 2014-08 will depend on any future disposals by the Company.